hjt523/QA_DevOps_Final_Project/README.md

 ### Future Development

 - Add a functionality to make security groups update with every running of the application rather than manually entering ports to open.
-- Create the docker images during the codebuild process rather than creating and pushing them to dockerhub manually.
+- Automate the creation of Docker Images, which would then be pushed to Docker Hub.
-- Make sure the app is functional.
+- Make sure the app is functional and can be used.

 ## Contributors